lance-gg/lance/docs/MyFirstGame.md

 </html>
 ```

-The renderer, in our case, will update HTML elements created for
-each paddle and the ball:
+The rendering, in our case, will update HTML elements representing the paddles and the ball:

 ### Initialization and Draw on the Client
 Fill out the following two methods.
 In `clientSideInit()` we bind the keyboard buttons "up" and "down" to emit events called "up" and "down", respectively.
 In `clientSideDraw()` we update the positions of HTML elements for the paddles and the ball.